-- Interest rates: the risk of losses from transactions subject to interest rates variation; - Foreign exchange rates: the risk of losses from positions subject to foreign exchange rate variation (e.g., foreign currency positions); and - Equities/Indices and Commodities: the risk of losses from transactions subject to equity/indices or commodities price variations.
+- Interest rates: the risk of losses from transactions subject to interest rates variation; - Foreign exchange rates: the risk of losses from positions subject to foreign exchange rate variation; and - Equities/Indexes and Commodities: the risk of losses from transactions subject to equity/Indexes or commodities price variations.

-Market risk is managed by a combination of processes, including marking-to-market positions, calculating sensitivity to interest rate variations, Value at Risk ("VaR") modelling and performing stress tests across the portfolio.
+Market risk is managed by a combination of processes, including mark-to-market positions, calculating sensitivity to interest rate variations, Value at Risk ("VaR") modelling and performing stress tests across the portfolio.

-Market risk is analysed on the basis of the following key metrics:
+Market risk is analysed based on the following key metrics:

-- VaR: a statistical metric that quantifies the maximum potential economic loss expected in normal market conditions, considering a defined holding period and confidence level; - Losses in Stress Scenarios ("Stress Testing"): a simulation technique to evaluate the impact, in the assets, liabilities and derivatives of the portfolio, of various risk factors in extreme market situations (based on prospective scenarios); - Mark-to-Market ("MtM"): cumulative exposure of certain asset or risk factor calculated at market value; - Sensitivity ("DV01" or "Delta Variation Risk"): impact on the market value of cash flows when a 1 basis point change is applied to current interest rates or on the index rates; and - Stop Loss Alerts: metrics that trigger a management review of positions, if the accumulated losses in a given period reach specified levels.
+- Value at Risk ("VaR"): a statistical metric that quantifies the maximum potential economic loss expected in normal market conditions, considering a defined holding period and confidence level; - Losses in Stress Scenarios ("Stress Testing"): a simulation technique to evaluate the impact on the assets, liabilities and derivatives of the portfolio, of various risk factors in extreme market situations (based on prospective and historic scenarios); - Mark-to-Market ("MtM") exposure: cumulative exposure of currency risk factor calculated at market value; - Stop Loss: metrics that trigger a management review of positions if the accumulated losses in a given period reach specified levels;

+• Sensitivity ("DV01" or "Delta Variation Risk"): impact on the market value of cash flows when a 1 basis point change is applied to current interest rates or on the index rates.